 On November 15, 2016, we completed the sale of the Excess MSRs in Excess MSR Pool 1 and the Excess MSRs in Excess MSR Pool 2014 to Freedom Mortgage.
-At the closing, we received cash proceeds of approximately \$38.0 million, repaid \$12.0 million of outstanding borrowings drawn on our \$25 million term loan with NexBank SSB (the "NexBank term loan") with a portion of the cash proceeds and released our security interests arising under Excess MSR Agreement 1 and the Flow and Bulk Excess MSR Purchase Agreement.
-We invested the remaining cash proceeds in RMBS, the payment of principal and interest on which is guaranteed by a U.S. government agency or a U.S. government sponsored enterprise ("Agency RMBS"), and we expect to redeploy those proceeds into future MSR acquisitions.
 We completed the sale of the Excess MSRs in Excess MSR Pool 2 to Freedom Mortgage on February 1, 2017.
-In connection with the sale of the Excess MSRs in Excess MSR Pool 2 to Freedom Mortgage transferred to Aurora Ginnie Mae MSRs with a weighted average servicing fee of approximately 30 basis points.
-The Ginnie Mae MSRs relate to a pool consisting primarily of newly originated Ginnie Mae conforming mortgage loans that had an aggregate UPB of approximately \$4.5 billion as of January 31, 2017.
-At the closing of the sale of the Excess MSRs in Excess MSR Pool 2, we repaid the remaining outstanding borrowings drawn on the \$25 million NexBank term loan with cash on hand.
+In connection with the sale of the Excess MSRs in Excess MSR Pool 2 to Freedom Mortgage, Freedom Mortgage transferred to Aurora Ginnie Mae MSRs on mortgage loans that had an aggregate UPB of approximately \$4.5 billion as of January 31, 2017.
+In connection with these sales we repaid the outstanding borrowings drawn on the \$25 million NexBank term loan.
 In addition, the Acknowledgment Agreement that we and Freedom Mortgage entered into with Ginnie Mae at the time of our IPO was terminated.
 In connection with the sale transactions, Freedom Mortgage agreed to make 12 monthly yield maintenance payments to the Company beginning in December 2016 aggregating \$3.0 million.